RradLaw/2048-in-C/README.md

-se3prac3
+2048 in C
 ========

-Skeleton for SE3 Prac 3: Implementing the 2048 game.
+Code for yet another 2048 clone.